In vitro fertilization IVF can help make your dream of parenthood come true by treating the causes of infertility.

 PGS is the process of testing an embryo for chromosomal abnormalities.
 Most chromosomally abnormal embryos will result in IVF failure or miscarriage.
 Fertility specialists can use PGS to determine which embryos are abnormal and will not grow to be a viable pregnancy.

-Using PGD during the IVF process helps identifies known genetic illnesses in embryos.
+Using PGD during the IVF process identifies known genetic illnesses in embryos.
 We can now screen embryos for illnesses like sickle cell, cystic fibrosis and Tay Sachs so parents can make informed decisions about the health of their future children.

 If you would like more information about IVF or any other assisted reproductive technology, please contact Fertility Answers today.